datahuborg/datahub/Collaborating on Data.rst

     ON A.ID = B.ID;

 .. note:: The Row Level Security interface could really use some love.
 Please see `issues 160 <https://github.com/datahuborg/datahub/issues/160>__`

+.. note:: Users can (and are encouraged to) write queries into the Row Level Security policy table.
+Therefore, it may (incorrectly) seem that RLS to introduces a nasty query/sql injection attack.
+Such an attack would grant a user root access to the database, or at the very minimum, give them the ability to execute arbitrary queries as a collaborator's role.
+For example, user *Alpha* might share *repo.table* with *Beta*, and then apply a malicious RLS policy to *repo.table*.
+Because of the way RLS is structured, 1) *Beta* can't get superuser permissions in this way, since all query parameters run by the the superuser are escaped.
+2) All queries are run by *Beta* on *Alpha's* DB (and not on *Beta's* DB).
+This is because *Beta* is connected to *Alpha*'s database, and *Alpha* cannot change the connection.

+.. note:: Injection (as described above) can allow you to do some cool things.
+For example, RLS policies may reference other tables in your database, provided that you have granted your collaborators SELECT access to those tables.